ibm-cloud-docs/databases-for-elasticsearch/ilm-tutorial.md

 ```
 {: pre}

-Finally export the database access URL to your terminal environment (it will be required by subsequent steps)
+Finally, export the database access URL to your terminal environment (it will be required by subsequent steps).

 ```sh
 terraform output --json